JNYH/HackerRank_certification_REST_API_intermediate/README.md

 # HackerRank_certification_REST_API_intermediate
-This is a documentation of my Hackerrank solution for Rest API (Intermediate) Certification
+This is a documentation of my Hackerrank solution for:
+Rest API (Intermediate) Certification